docxology/cohereants/output/project_combined.md

 ## The Vibrational Theory of Olfaction

 The vibrational theory of olfaction proposes that insects detect the unique electromagnetic radiation emitted by free-floating odor molecules rather than relying solely on geometric or chemical information at receptor binding surfaces.
 This theory integrates multiple physical principles to explain the remarkable capabilities of insect chemosensation.
+We operationalize this theory via tested functions in `src/` and reproducible figures in `output/figures/` generated by thin scripts in `scripts/`.

 ### Atmospheric Transmission and Detection Range